Aussie Mobile Mortgage Broker, Tina Assadour does not like to talk about herself.

 It doesn't have to sound like an upsell attempt

-Tina’s advice to brokers who are grappling with mortgage protection sounding like an upsell attempt, says to use words like “have you considered what would happen if?” as it takes the pressure off.
+Tina’s advice to brokers who are grappling with My Protection Plan sounding like an upsell attempt, says to use words like “have you considered what would happen if?” as it takes the pressure off.

 “I genuinely state that there are many products in the market and whether they purchase ours or someone else’s is irrelevant – the important thing is that they have a plan and coverage should the unforeseen occur.
 If they already have insurances in place I gently tell them to just check them and make sure they have the coverage they require and if not, we continue the discussion.
 I also give multiple scenarios in relation to coverage and affordability.